DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 - Heavier molecules have higher entropies.
 Therefore, more complex products have higher entropies.

-- Molecules in states which
+- Molecules in states which occupy more space or volume have a higher entropy.
+Hence,

 $${\LARGE Gases > Liquids > Solids}$$